Juichilee/Project_ZVE/README.md

 # Space-Lotus

-# Guidelines (Recommended by GitHub Assignment Doc)
+# General Guidelines (Recommended by GitHub Assignment Doc)
 * Commits to main branch require pull requests
 * Always pull the latest code *before making changes* and *before pushing*
 * Each Team Member should have an individual scene file to work on